-Aboriginal and Torres Strait Islander people should be aware that this document may contain images and names of deceased persons. • How does your class and/or school support reconciliation?
+Aboriginal and Torres Strait Islander people should be aware that this document may contain images and names of deceased persons.

 Activity: Let's talk about reconciliation

 Reconciliation Australia's theme for 2024 is Now More Than Ever.
 The theme is a reminder to all of us that no matter what, the fight for justice and the rights of Aboriginal and Torres Strait Islander people will - and must - continue.